-The 2019 Major League Baseball Spring Training schedule is now available.
+The 2020 Major League Baseball Spring Training schedule is now available.
 Click here for a daily schedule of Games.
-The first game of the 2019 season will be played on Friday, February 22 as the Tampa Bay Rays will host the Philadelphia Phillies at the Charlotte Sports Park.
-A full schedule of games will be played on Saturday, February 23 and the season continues through Tuesday, March 26.
-Click the team links below for their 2019 Florida Spring Training Schedules.
+The first game of the 2020 season will be played on Friday, February 21 as the Boston Red Sox will host the Northeastern Huskies at JetBlue Park in Fort Myers.
+A full schedule of games will be played on Saturday, February 22 and the season continues through Tuesday, March 24.
+Click the team links below for their 2020 Florida Spring Training Schedules.

 The 2018 Florida Grapefruit League season generated an economic impact of $687.1 million for the State of Florida, according to a Florida Spring Training Economic Impact Study, compiled by Tallahassee-based Downs & St. Germain Research to determine the Grapefruit League’s overall economic impact, including number of attendees, jobs created, and the overall associated wages for employees.
 To access the 2018 MLB Florida Spring Training Economic Impact Study, click here.

-In celebration of Spring Training at Tropicana Field, in St. Petersburg, the 2019 Governor’s Baseball Dinner brought over 350 guests that included team personnel, as well as state and community leaders together.
+In celebration of Spring Training at the Kravis Center for the Performing Arts in West Palm Beach, the 2019 Governor’s Baseball Dinner brought over 350 guests that included team personnel, as well as state and community leaders together.
 Watch a highlight video of the Evening’s Festivities.